GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 "There are expectations that as soon as there is a deal in Washington there will be a relief rally in the dollar, so people don't want to be too short of the dollar," Foley said.

-In commodities, global oil prices settled down almost 2 percent at below $110 a barrel on concerns that the budget deadlock would weigh on investor confidence, hurting demand for crude.
-The spot price of gold was down almost 1 percent at $1,307 an ounce, after hitting a 1-week bottom at below $1,300.
+In commodities, oil prices eased below $110 a barrel on concerns that the budget deadlock would weigh on investor confidence, hurting demand for crude.
+The spot price of gold was down 1.5 percent at $1,306 an ounce, after hitting a 1-week bottom at below $1,300.

 * Trump flags big infrastructure spending ahead of Tuesday speech